Judges 12: Lessons on Being a Spirit-Led Leader from the 8th through 11th Deliverers

 Abdon served God and His people to restore Israel6

-• Be blessed as a servant leader for Christ.
+• Be blessed as a servant leader for Jesus.
 If you wish to lead, put the needs of others before your own: “You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you.
 Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave—just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
 (Matt.
 20:25-28; Mk.
 10:44-45; Phil.
 2:8).
 Do you put the needs of others before your own?
 Or, do you put your own needs before others?